 What Causes Rust Formation?

 Rust is typically the result of the oxidation of the metal in the car.
-The metal surface of a car is exposed to several conditions such as rain, moisture, dirt and harmful chemicals from the road which ultimately eats into the metal and forms rust.
-It does not matter if you drive through rough terrains every other day or keep your car locked up in the garage; you must always adopt right rust remover measures for your asset.
+The metal surface of a car is exposed to several conditions such as rain, moisture, dirt, and harmful chemicals from the road which ultimately eat into the metal and forms rust.
+It does not matter if you drive through rough terrains every other day or keep your car locked up in the garage; you must always adopt the right rust remover measures for your asset.